GraffitiProjectINDIGO/COOLPI/README.md

-# Coolpi
+# COOLPI

 # Description

-COlour Operations Library for Processing Images [(coolpi)](https://github.com/GraffitiProjectINDIGO/coolpi) is an open-source toolbox programmed in Python for the treatment of colorimetric and spectral data.
+COlour Operations Library for Processing Images [(COOLPI)](https://github.com/GraffitiProjectINDIGO/coolpi) is an open-source toolbox programmed in Python for the treatment of colorimetric and spectral data.
 It includes classes, methods and functions developed and tested following the colorimetric standards published by the Commission Internationale de l'Éclairage [(CIE, 2018)](https://cie.co.at/publications/colorimetry-4th-edition/).

-The coolpi package has been developed as part of the [INDIGO](https://projectindigo.eu/) project (In-ventory and DI-sseminate G-raffiti along the d-O-naukanal) carried out by the [Ludwig Boltzmann Institute for Archaeological Prospection and Virtual Archaeology](https://archpro.lbg.ac.at/) in close collaboration with the [GEO Department of TU Wien University](https://www.geo.tuwien.ac.at/).
+The COOLPI package has been developed as part of the [INDIGO](https://projectindigo.eu/) project (In-ventory and DI-sseminate G-raffiti along the d-O-naukanal) carried out by the [Ludwig Boltzmann Institute for Archaeological Prospection and Virtual Archaeology](https://archpro.lbg.ac.at/) in close collaboration with the [GEO Department of TU Wien University](https://www.geo.tuwien.ac.at/).

 The achievement of colour-accurate digital images is one of the primary research topics within the INDIGO project.
-Therefore, the coolpi package also includes specific procedures for digital image processing and colour correction, particularly from images in RAW format.
+Therefore, the COOLPI package also includes specific procedures for digital image processing and colour correction, particularly from images in RAW format.

-Although the coolpi package has been designed mainly for Cultural Heritage documentation applications based on digital imaging techniques, we are confident that its applicability can be extended to any discipline where colour accurate registration is required.
+Although the COOLPI package has been designed mainly for Cultural Heritage documentation applications based on digital imaging techniques, we are confident that its applicability can be extended to any discipline where colour accurate registration is required.

 # Modules

-The coolpi library is structured in the following oriented objected programming (OOP) modules:
+The COOLPI library is structured in the following oriented objected programming (OOP) modules:

-- Auxiliary: scripts with common operations for the coolpi modules.
+- Auxiliary: scripts with common operations for the COOLPI modules.
 - Colour: CIE, Colour and Spectral classes, with the basic colorimetric tools based on CIE formulation or additional published standards.
 - Image: ColourChecker and Image classes with the methods and functions for image processing.

-The coolpi auxilary module integrates functions that are used in the classes to carry out operations related to data loading and checking, creation and display of colorimetric and spectral graphs, and so on.
+The COOLPI auxilary module integrates functions that are used in the classes to carry out operations related to data loading and checking, creation and display of colorimetric and spectral graphs, and so on.
 It also includes the errors module, with the exceptions associated with each of the classes.

 The recommended way to import the auxiliary modules is as follows: